 Mosques are holy places of worship for people who are adherents of the Islamic faith.
 The word mosque comes from the Arabic word Al-masjid.
-According to Islamic law, a structure or area which has been consecrated as a mosque will be a mosque forever until judgement day.
-The first mosques were built in the Arabian Peninsula as places for prayer as today are in many countries around the world.
-The architecture of traditional mosques usually feature prayer halls, minarets, and domes.
+According to Islamic law, a structure or area which has been consecrated as a mosque will be a mosque forever until judgment day.
+The first mosques were built in the Arabian Peninsula as places for prayer and today are in many countries around the world.
+The architecture of traditional mosques usually features prayer halls, minarets, and domes.
 The holy man in charge of a mosque is called an imam.
 A mosque also serves as a place for settling disputes, charitable causes, information, and education.

-The Importance of Mosques in the US
+History of Mosques in the US

 Ongoing Growth of Mosques In America